 A little about me

 I am a career marketer and have always found that path to be a natural fit for me.
 It’s social enough to get me out and talking to people, its challenging enough to always keep my interest.
 There is always something to learn in this field and I am forever a student in this craft.
 I absolutely love hot power yoga, and find it very important to keep me in a good state of mind.
-I recently decided to get my motorcycle license and bought an H.D.
+I decided to get my motorcycle license a couple years back and bought an H.D.
 Softail Deluxe.
 She’s a beauty.